What are the Major Components of a CRO Strategy?

 Some middle of the funnel content techniques are:

 - Targeted email marketing

 - Marketing automation

 The content at this stage revolves around customer-relationship management through segmentation.
 When you segment your audience based on age, gender, geographical position, professional role, etc., you are better equipped to offer them targeted content that interests them.
 Hence, they move further down the funnel.

 Here’s an example of a targeted email from Optimizely:

-The email addresses the prospect by name and persuades him to join a webinar that will teach how to optimize customer experiences at every touchpoint.
-This is the webinar landing page connected with the email:
+The email addresses the prospect by name and persuades them to join a webinar that will teach how to optimize customer experiences at every touchpoint.
+This is the webinar post-click landing page connected with the email:

 It’s also worth mentioning that retargeting prospects who have shown some interest in your offer at one time is also included in this stage of the funnel (retargeting strategies will be discussed at length later in chapter 7).